goblindegook/littlefoot/README.md

 Default: `undefined`

+### `dismissCallback`

+Specifies a function to call on a footnote popover that is being dismissed (just before it is removed from the DOM).
+The function will be passed two arguments: the `popover` DOM element, and the related `button`.
+This option can be useful for removing classes on the popover.

+Default: `undefined`

 ### `activateDelay`

 Sets a delay between the activation of the footnote button and the activation of the actual footnote content.